As a grant beneficiary you will need to submit your SASSA black card application as it will be the SASSA Gold Card replacement.

 If you have any queries regarding your SASSA Grant Payments Dates, you can use any of SASSA’s contact details below to get clarity

-When you’re under debt review and need a loan urgently in Gauteng, or elsewhere in South Africa, it’s not easy to get loans granted.
+When you’re under debt review and need a loan urgently in Cape Town or Gauteng, Johannesburg, or anywhere else in South Africa, securing emergency funding becomes challenging.

 Here are some of the reasons why loans for people under debt review are prohibited from being granted;